 Parents, school officials, family members, and even other trusted adults play a vital role in the explanation and reassurance of children and teens during this difficult time.
 It’s also important to discuss safety and health suggestions that are circulating so children know how to best protect themselves and others.

 Staying at home?
-Explore engaging speech activities your child will love and benefit from!
+Explore engaging speech activities!

 1. Remain calm and reassuring